-The Department of Visual and Performing Arts (VPA) sponsors a variety of events throughout the school year.
+The Department of Visual and Performing Arts (VPA) (see map) sponsors a variety of events throughout the school year.
 Performance venues include on-campus locations, such as the Rozsa Center and McArdle Theatre, as well as off-campus locations, such as the Calumet Theatre.
 Students can attend VPA events at no additional cost thanks to the Experience Tech fee.

-The Rozsa Center for the Performing Arts hosts a number of performing arts events throughout the year as artists, performers, musicians, and lecturers make their way to Houghton.
+The Rozsa Center for the Performing Arts (see map) hosts a number of performing arts events throughout the year as artists, performers, musicians, and lecturers make their way to Houghton.
 Big-name performers and acts at the Rozsa Center have included Bob Saget, Colin Mochrie and Brad Sherwood, Garrison Keillor, Yellowcard, and the Alan Parsons Live Project, just to name a few.
 The 80,000-square-foot facility includes a main stage, as well as an art gallery, recital facilities, a ticketing office, a concessions stand, practice rooms, dressing rooms, a scene shop, classrooms, conference rooms, and offices.
 The building’s architecture reflects the inclined look of the local copper mine hoists and shaft houses.

-The flexible black-box McArdle Theatre is host to theatrical performances, productions by the Tech Theatre Company and Visual and Performing Arts students, concerts, music festivals, film festivals, art shows, and more.
+The flexible black-box McArdle Theatre (see map) is host to theatrical performances, productions by the Tech Theatre Company and Visual and Performing Arts students, concerts, music festivals, film festivals, art shows, and more.
 The theater’s pitch-black interior, boxy design, and adaptable seating allow it to be transformed to fit a production’s unique needs.
 Located on the second floor of the Walker Arts and Humanities Center, the McArdle Theatre is housed in the Department of Visual and Performing Arts.

-The A. E. Seaman Mineral Museum boasts one of the finest collections of minerals in North America.
+The A. E. Seaman Mineral Museum (see map) boasts one of the finest collections of minerals in North America.
 Be awed by the artistic beauty of nature's creations.
 Stop by to inquire about tours and to have your mineral and geology questions answered.
 A small admission fee is charged (Michigan Tech students get in free with a student ID).

 Wildlife Art Gallery

-Explore the Copper Country’s storied mining history, have an outdoor adventure, celebrate winter during Winter Carnival or Heikinpaiva, enjoy multicultural events such as the Parade of Nations, listen to local musicians, or take in the spectacular fall colors during Family Weekend or the Copper Country Color Tour.
+Explore the Copper Country’s storied mining history, have an outdoor adventure, celebrate winter during Winter Carnival or Heikinpaiva, enjoy multicultural events such as the Parade of Nations, listen to local musicians, attend a Michigan Tech Athletics event, or take in the spectacular fall colors during Family Weekend or the Copper Country Color Tour.
 There is so much to see and do in the beautiful Upper Peninsula.